Recent publications on the theme:

 <Text below was derived from: http://www.spatialagency.net/database/john.turner>

-John Turner is a British architect who has written extensively on housing and community organisation, his writings being influenced by a formative period spent working in the squatter settlements of Peru from 1957-1965.
+John Turner is a British architect who has written extensively on housing and community organisation.
+He investigated the squatter settlements in Peru from 1957-1965.
 There, Turner studied and advised on a number of reconstruction and slum upgrading programmes which were part of a nation-wide community development initiative.
 During this time Peru was also a leading centre for debate on housing policy, community development and the role of self-help housing.
 Turner’s own theoretical stance was formed in this context and combined aspects of the work of the Peruvian urban theorists Fernando Belaúnde, Pedro Beltrán and Carlos Delgado.

 Turner’s central thesis argued that housing is best provided and managed by those who are to dwell in it rather than being centrally administered by the state.
 In the self-building and self-management of housing and neighbourhoods, Turner asserted that the global North had much to learn from the rapidly developing cities of the global South.
 Through a number of empirical studies, some of which were published in a collection for Habitat International Coalition entitled Building Community, he showed clearly that neighbourhoods designed with local groups worked better since people were experts on their own situations and should be given the ‘freedom to build’, a phrase that became the title for an edited collection by Tuner.
 Whether this freedom was granted by the state or wrested from it through squatting was less important.
 Within this framework the state as well as private professionals such as architects and engineers, act as enablers, resulting in a shift in thinking that valorises experience and local know-how over technocratic and professionalised forms of knowledge.

-Charles Correa (1931-2015) was a great architect from India.
+Charles Correa (1931-2015) was a famous architect from India.
 He defined modern architecture in the country, moving on from the designs that Le Corbusier made in the new city of Chandigarh and in Ahmedabad in the early years after India’s independence.
 Correa acted as a President of the Indian National Commission on Urbanisation and was a pioneer in the field of affordable housing, and he constantly called attention to the crucial link between affordable housing, public transport and work areas.
 At the beginning of the 1960s he and two colleagues were advocates of this concept and they came up with a proposal for a radical restructuring of Mumbai (then called Bombay), where the growing number of illegal settlements in the city would be addressed.
 The then foreseen new town was designed to accommodate 2 million people and is now known as Navi Mumbai (New Bombay).
 By developing land on the other side of Bombay’s port, he would convert the North-South-development development axis of Mumbai into a poly centric urbanization model around the Bay.
 Navi Mumbai is a large-scale new town and one of the largest in the twentieth century.
 It is also the location of a smaller-scale experiment: the Belapur Incremental Housing project.
 As an architect Correa designed only one residential tower in his own city Mumbai, but this has become an iconic building, showing his Indian approach to architecture, using local building forms based on Indian living cultures.
-His Kanchanjunga apartments in Mumbai, 84 metres high, have courtyards in the air and luxury units that run from one side to the other to create through drafts.

 Source: Charles Correa Associates/ RIBA